aws-samples/serverless-patterns/apigw-rest-stepfunctions-express-sync-bedrock-sam/Readme.md

     ```
     cd apigw-rest-stepfunctions-express-sync-bedrock-sam
     ```
-3. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+3. From the command line, use AWS SAM build to prepare an application for subsequent steps in the developer workflow, such as local testing or deploying to the AWS Cloud:
     ```
-    sam deploy
+    sam build
     ```
+4. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+    ```
+    sam deploy --guided
+    ```
-4. During the prompts:
+5. During the prompts:
     * Enter a stack name
     * Select the desired AWS Region
     * Allow SAM to create roles with the required permissions if needed.

-5. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## Testing